-Students must meet with an Academic Advisor before attempting to register IF they: are new to TJC; have less than 15 hours credit; have placement test scores indicating a need for Developmental Education coursework and non-TSI complete status; are on academic probation or suspension; have less than a 2.0 GPA; need to change their major; have reached 45 credit hours and need to confirm final coursework and graduation or confirm course requirements are being met for transfer to their University.
+Students must meet with an Academic Advisor before attempting to register IF they: are First Time in College (FTIC) students; have placement test scores indicating a need for Developmental Education coursework and non-TSI complete status; or are on academic suspension.
+Students should meet with an academic advisor if they have less than a 2.0 GPA; have reached 45 credit hours and need to confirm final coursework for graduation consideration, or confirm core completion for transfer to a four-year university.
+Students should also visit with academic advising, their faculty mentor, or the Office of Career Planning if intending to change their major.

-Academic advising for each student includes interpretation of test scores, confirmation of selected degree or certificate, development of an educational plan, selection of courses, and interpretation of TJC course transferability to a university.
-For more information on Academic Advising and Advisor locations to go www.tjc.edu/advising.
+Academic advising for each student includes interpretation of test scores, confirmation of selected degree or certificate, development of an educational plan, selection of courses, and assistance with identification of campus resources.
+For more information on Academic Advising and Advisor locations to go www.tjc.edu/advising